 Most nonprofit organizations share a challenging reality: so many ways to make a difference, and so little to work with.
 Every hour counts, and DAM software helps you stop wasting time on activities that don’t contribute anything to advancing your cause.

 Automatically or manually, each digital asset gets attributes like a title, beneficiary, creation date, location, file format, keywords, description, tags, usage rights, categories, and more.
-Your nonprofit team will save hours by using filters or search terms to find the right content within a good DAM.
+Your nonprofit team will save hours by using filters or search terms to find the right content within good DAM software.
 Think of it as Google Image Search, but for your organization’s private media files:

 A DAM also comes with a system of roles and permissions, version control, and approval processes.
 This system clearly shows who can use a digital asset, who last edited it, and when.
 Instead of wasting time chasing after each other for information, your co-workers, volunteers, and partners get more meaningful work done.